 Ignoring Your Website Analytics

-When things are working out the way you wanted them to, it can be easy to ignore the data.
+When things are working out the way you wanted them to, it can be easy to overlook the data.
 But it’s at this point the data can be your best friend.
 You can find out where you’re ranking for your keywords, which keywords are getting the most traffic, leads, and conversions, which pages people are leaving your website on, and more.
 This lets you see areas of your strategy that are working, and pinpoint areas that need improvement if you want to reach your goals.

 Choosing Content Quantity over Quality

 If you’ve got 100 blog posts on your blog, and none of them are useful to your readers, it won’t matter to Google.
-Google has a user base to serve, and if their users can’t find what they’re looking for on your website, Google has no incentive to include your website in the rankings for that keyword.
-That’s why it’s better to produce fewer pieces of higher quality content than it is to constantly churn out poor quality content.
+Google has a user base to serve, and if their users can’t find what they’re looking for on your website, Google has no incentive to include your site in the rankings for that keyword.
+That’s why it’s better to produce fewer pieces of higher quality content than it is to churn out poor quality content consistently.
 If you can manage to push out quality content at a high volume, that’s great, but don’t let quality fall for the sake of quantity.

 Not Using ALT Tags on Images

 Many marketers and website owners alike tend to forget about the Google Images search option, and the images tab that comes up when people use the search engine.
 With that search, they can find images on your website, if you’ve taken the time to optimize them.
-If you haven’t, all the competition that has taken the time to optimize their images will beat you to it.
+If you haven’t, all the competition that has made the time to optimize their images will beat you to it.

 Inserting keywords here tells Google what the image is about, so you can show up in the appropriate searches.